OceanCatSZ/hw8fall22/README.md

 ### `interpProgram`

-Given the AST of a program, `interpProgram` returns the final state of the program
+Given the AST of a program, `interpProgram` returns the final state of the program.
+It should throw an error if any statement of expression is invalid.
+It should throw an error if the statement is invalid (see [Behavior](#behavior) and [Error Handling](#error-handling)).

 ```ts
 interpProgram(p: Stmt[]): State